-This is my very first blog post.
-It might be bad piece.
+This is my very first blog post, which might be a lousy piece.
 I know that.
 So, I’m updating this every week.
-You’ll see some missing sections, updating topics or unfinished paragraphs because, I’m doing all this updating thing on the live blog.
-I wish you would see the best version of this article.
+You’ll see some missing sections, updating topics, or unfinished paragraphs because I’m doing all this updating on the live blog.
+I hope you will see the best version of this article.

 Yeah!!!
 For the first time in my life, I started writing to the public.
 I’m really thrilled about that.
 You’ll understand the feeling when you have defeated your fears and started writing your first blog post.

-In my whole life, I was worried about my writing.
+For my whole life, I was worried about my writing.
 My grammar is not perfect.
-My vocabulary is not enough for a good article and I don’t speak flawless English.
+My vocabulary is not enough for a good article, and I don’t speak flawless English.

-I was thinking too hard endlessly on these same things.
+I was thinking too hard endlessly about these same things.

 This endless battle against my mind drives me to a very helpless position.
 Fortunately, I finally won the battle.
-Maybe I didn’t defeat the fears entirely, but I achieved what I wanted to achieve at that time.
+Maybe I didn’t defeat the fears entirely, but I achieved what I wanted to achieve then.

 How did I do that?
 I just wanted to tell you my story.

 Haters are going to hate.
 People will laugh at me.
 Should I worry about them?
 No. Not at all.
 We just have to control our own minds.
 It is where the whole world lies.

 And we can’t command the world.
 When we command ourselves, we already have commanded the world.